Rajesh Pilot

-Early life and air force career
+Early life

-Rajeshwar Prasad Bidhuri was born in Baidpura Village in present day Greater Noida and was a member of the Bidhuri Gujjar community.
-He was respected from an early age as he was admitted to Indian Air Force, which was an outstanding achievement in rural India.
+Rajeshwar Prasad Bidhuri was born in Vaidpura village in present-day Greater Noida (West) and was a member of the Bidhuri Gurjar community.

+Military career

+He enlisted in the Indian Air Force.
 Rajeshwar Prasad, was commissioned in the General Duties (Pilot) branch of the Indian Air Force as a pilot officer on 29 October 1966.
 He was promoted to flying officer on 29 October 1967 and to flight lieutenant on 29 October 1971.
 He fought in the Indo-Pakistan War of 1971 as a bomber pilot, flying a modified de Havilland Canada DHC-4 Caribou.
 He was promoted to squadron leader on 29 October 1977.
 On 8 August 1978, he was seconded to the Ministry of Agriculture.

+Local residents claimed that Prasad was one of the pilots, along with Suresh Kalmadi, who bombed Mizo insurgents in March 1966 during the Mizo National Front uprising.
+This issue was mentioned by Prime Minister Narendra Modi in the Parliament in Lok Sabha in August 2023.
+Sachin Pilot, son of Rajesh Pilot denied his father's involvement.

-In late 1979, Prasad resigned his commission while posted in Jaisalmer to join politics, under the influence of his friend Rajiv Gandhi, who later became the Prime Minister of India.
+In late 1979, Prasad resigned his commission while posted in Jaisalmer to enter politics, under the influence of his friend Rajiv Gandhi, who later became the Prime Minister of India.

+In politics

 He contested the 1980 Lok Sabha elections as an INC candidate from Bharatpur, changing his surname to Pilot at the same time.

-In politics

-Pilot emerged as a prominent Gujjar leader in India.
+Pilot emerged as a prominent Gurjar leader in India.
 In his first election as a candidate, Pilot defeated the former queen of Bharatpur State.

 On an official visit to the Netherlands in 1988, his Dutch counterpart, learning Pilot was a former IAF officer, arranged for him to fly a RNLAF F-16; the IAF subsequently invited Pilot to test a new MiG-29 following his return to India.

 He sent Chandraswami to prison when he was the Internal Security Minister.
-Later, he lost the election for the post of Congress president to Sitaram Kesri, but remained in the first line of Congress leaders.
+Later, he lost the election for the post of Congress president to Sitaram Kesri, but remained in the front line of Congress leaders.

+Death and legacy

-Rajesh Pilot died on 11 June 2000 in a car crash near Jaipur.
+Rajesh Pilot died at the Sawai Man Singh Hospital in Jaipur on 11 June 2000 after his jeep collided with a State transport bus in Bhandana on his way to Jaipur Airport for a flight to Delhi.

-India Post has issued a commemorative postage stamp of ₹5.00 on 11 June 2008.
+India Post issued a commemorative postage stamp of ₹5.00 in honour of him on 11 June 2008.

-In New Delhi and Gurgaon, a road has been named in his honour.
-In Rewari, a roundabout has been named after him in his honour.
+In New Delhi and Gurgaon, a road was named in his honour.
+In Rewari, a roundabout was named after him.